ajaypalankar34/Neural-Network-Project-/README.md

 # Neural-Network-Project-
-Neural Network Programmed with two hidden layers
+Neural Network programmed in python with two hidden layers to model the back propogation algorithm through implementation of NumPy, Pandas, and Sci-kit libraries.
+The Sigmoid, tanh, ReLu activation functions are programmed within the neural network program.
+Implement each of the activation functions in addition to the derivatives of the activation functions to be able to obtain the expected results out of the neural network.